 - Missouri Organization of Defense Lawyers, Member

-First-chaired a complex class action trial in Jackson County.
+Won a defense judgment in a $2M consumer class action trial in Jackson County, Missouri.

 Second-chaired a five-day jury trial in the Federal District Court, Eastern District of Missouri, resulting in a defense verdict.